 Defective Title Insurance is a ‘catch-all’ phrase that can relate to a broad range of insurance covers.
-Most of these relate to an attempt by a third party to establish that they have a greater right of ownership although some can relate to matters such as absence of a documented right to access the property.
-The legal title to a property should include a clear and unambiguous description of all of the rights to own and enjoy the occupation of the property, together with relevant rights of way, rights of services etc. that that property enjoys.
+Most of these relate to an attempt by a third party to establish that they have a greater right of ownership although some can relate to matters such as the absence of a documented right to access the property.
+The legal title to a property should include a clear and unambiguous description of all of the rights to own and enjoy the occupation of the property, together with relevant rights of way, rights of services etc. that the property enjoys.
 Sometimes there are elements missing (or indeed the whole title deed can be missing) or some elements may not be adequately documented or be ambiguously worded.
-Cover is available for a wide range of defects.
+The cover is available for a wide range of defects.
 Click here for a more comprehensive list.
 If you cannot see anything that adequately describes what you are looking to insure then please give us a call.

 In what circumstances is the product needed?

 Cover is usually needed when buying or selling a house and defects in the title are discovered.

 Insurance is also often required to support the development of a Property or of land.
 This is often the case where the title, rights etc. are adequate for the existing use of the property but inadequate for the changes proposed.

 What does a Defective Title Insurance cover?

 Risks Covered include any damages or compensation awarded to a claimant, adverse impact on market value, out of court settlements (subject to the agreement of the Insurer), cost of obtaining a legal easement in respect of the access/ services and legal costs and expenses.